jfuentesa/iimserver/README.md

 1. Clone the iimserver repository.
 2. Install the required dependencies using `pip`.
 3. Configure the server's network settings and ensure accessibility.
-4. Set up the database and establish the necessary connections.
+4. Set up the configuration (database, monitoring features, server token...).
 5. Start the server.

-## Dependencies
+## Install

 ### 1. Database

 Create the database and import the file `src/iimserver.sql` to set up the necessary tables.
-Configure the database in the `config.ini`.

 ### 2. Python Dependencies